Shape-and-Shift/shopware-tip-tap/README.md

 ]
 ```

+Too long?
+You can set `mode` prop to `full` and all available options will show up.

 With `set` as a type, you can create a dropdown menu of many items.

 An option must provide `name`, `icon` properties in order to work.